VertexF/CSV/README.md

 # CSV

 Just an area to add code that is relevant to CVS and data cleaning.
+The application is using JavaFX based.